We are located 11 miles south from La Fortuna Arenal Area. In a community called San Isidro de Peñas Blancas, La Fortuna de San Carlos, Alajuela.

 From San Jose head north to San Ramon via the Pan American highway.
 At San Ramon, exit Pan American highway by making a right turn.
 Go straight until the last stop sign, and turn left.
 Immediate right turn at traffic light.
 Follow road for about 2 km staying to the left.
 When you go uphill over a speed bump with small school on right then another speed bump make a left at the y intersection.
 This is the road to Fortuna.
 Follow this road north for about an hour when you will arrive at a single lane suspension bridge over the Peñas Blancas river.

 About two kilometers after the bridge watch for a church and cemetery on left.
-150 meters past the cemetery turn left onto a paved road (you will see the “Luna Nueva” signs on your left).
+150 meters past the cemetery turn left onto a paved road (you will see the “Luna Nueva” signs on your right).
 Go 2.3 km west into the jungle.
 Stay on the paved road passing a large tin building.
 50 meters after the tin building turn right and pass thru our gate.
 It has pink columns.
 Continue driving into the farm to the large two story house.

 If lost ask for Finca Luna Nueva or finca de Steven.